jp0utside/Muze/SPOTIFY_SETUP.md

 - **For importing liked songs**: No, free accounts work
 - **For playback**: Yes, Premium is required (Spotify SDK limitation)

+### Why isn't Spotify connecting?

+**The Spotify app's remote control server only activates when needed.** Try this:

+1. Open Spotify app
+2. Play a song in Spotify
+3. Keep it running in background
+4. Try Muze again

+This "primes" the Spotify app to accept remote connections.

 ### Can I search for new Spotify tracks?